CIS registration and verification service

 Established businesses that want strategic mentoring, business planning, and a part-time finance director driving growth.

-20% applies if you're registered as a subcontractor and HMRC can verify you against your details.
-30% is the penalty rate for subcontractors who aren't registered for CIS or can't be matched when the contractor verifies them.
-Registering is quick and free, and we'll do it for you, it's almost always worth dropping from 30% to 20%, and better still to apply for 0% gross payment status.
+20 per cent applies if you're registered as a subcontractor and HMRC can verify you against your details.
+30 per cent is the penalty rate for subcontractors who aren't registered for CIS or can't be matched when the contractor verifies them.
+Registering is quick and free, and we'll do it for you, it's almost always worth dropping from 30 per cent to 20 per cent, and better still to apply for 0 per cent gross payment status.

 You apply to HMRC and must pass three tests: a genuine UK construction business run through a business bank account, net turnover of at least £30,000 per partner or director (excluding VAT and materials), and a clean compliance record.
 It's worth it if cashflow matters, you're paid in full and settle tax at year end rather than waiting for a refund.
 The catch is HMRC's annual review: one late CIS return or payment can lose you the status, so we keep your filings watertight.